BL-MSCH-C220/Exercise-3-4-Shaders/README.md

 When the game is not in fever mode, we would like to make the fever bar a little more colorful.

+Select the Fever node and go to the Inspector Panel.
+Under Control->Theme Overrides->Styles->Fill, create a new StyleBox Flat.

 Edit `res://UI/HUD.gd`.
 Replace the `update_fever` function with the following:
 ```
 func update_fever():